 There are several traditional and modern techniques that winegrowers can choose to protect grapes.
 For the best protection of grapevines, a combination of several methods should be used, which will give the best results in given circumstances.

 In general, the chosen methods should:

-- minimize harmful effects on human health, - minimize harmful effects on non-target organisms (fish, birds, bees, ...), - minimize harmful effects on the environment, - be durable, - be economically efficient, and - be feasible and as simple as possible for the winegrowers to conduct them.
+- minimize harmful effects on human health, - minimize harmful effects on non-target organisms (like fish, birds, bees, ...), - minimize harmful effects on the environment, - be durable, - be economically efficient, and - be feasible and as simple as possible for the winegrowers to conduct them.

-One of the most economically efficient and environmentally friendly approaches to the pest management has proved to be Integrated pest management (IPM).
-Integrated pest management includes several direct and indirect methods for pest control.
+Integrated pest management (IPM) has proved to be the most economically efficient and environmentally friendly approach to the pest management.
+IPM includes several direct and indirect methods for pest control.